Created; 17-02-2016, Update; 08-05-2025, 10-05-2025

 Peak to Peak Detector Link to models for these circuits

 as the conventional diode peak detector circuit at the top of this page?
+The added components probably mean that this novel circuit is not viable, though.
+(AL-0018-04B)

-- The full circuit with fixes to keep the component count down below 50 parts and at present has 46 parts.
+- The full circuit with fixes to keep the component count down below 50 parts, and at present has 46 parts.

 - The above circuit would replace a dual op-amp with a quad op-amp and then requires 3 extra parts.
 This variant looks practical.